 Transparency and Accountability

-An interactive, online database that gives students, parents, policymakers and taxpayers expanded access to detailed system data on selected core measures.
+UNC Data Dashboard interactive, online database that gives students, parents, policymakers and taxpayers expanded access to detailed system data on selected core measures.
 This new tool reflects UNC’s commitment to increase transparency, better track and measure our productivity, efficiency, and impact; and demonstrate greater accountability to the people of North Carolina.

 In August 2013, the UNC Campus Security Initiative was launched to study system-level coordination of security and student safety efforts at our 17 campuses.